Make every day Earth Day.

-We're delighted to celebrate the beautiful planet we call home today, to keep with Earth Day's long standing tradition of promoting awareness and calling for action for the planet.
+On April 22 each year we love to celebrate the beautiful planet we call home to keep with Earth Day's long standing tradition of promoting awareness and calling for action for the planet.
 Earth Day started way back in 1970, when 20 million Americans took to the streets to protest what were already seen as pressing threats to the environment and the resulting threat to human health and wellbeing (learn more about that here).
 While mass awareness and action is crucial, at SOLE and ReCORK we believe in the power of many small actions to make a big impact.
 That's why we encourage you to consider our planet and climate every day, by taking some simple steps, and forming good habits to live a lighter life with less of an impact.
 Here are some helpful hints.

 Don't be afraid to do the right thing.